 "How do I maximise tax savings yet minimise future tax expenses when I withdraw from my SRS account?"

 As a former analyst in a private equity fund, I understand that these questions are something that can be better understood mathematically using a financial model.

 John is 35 years old this year, and he is earning a modest income that puts him inside the 7% tax bracket.
-He wants to maximise the tax savings by utilising his SRS account, putting in the maximum $15,300 for tax relief.
+He wants to maximise his personal income tax relief by utilising his SRS account, putting in the maximum $15,300 for tax relief.
 He intends to withdraw his SRS account over 10 years past his retirement age.
 He thinks that he can make a 7% return on his investments by investing in a balanced portfolios made of equities and bond unit trusts.
 Would topping up his SRS account now make him better off financially, assuming that the income tax rates will not change?

 Moving ahead to secondary school math (yes I am cheating), the above Primary 6 Problem Sum can roughly be explained in the form of dependent and independent variables.

 J = ax+ by-cz

 The independent variables, or the values x, y, z in the above formula, are fairly simple.
 These will be things like John's